 6535 6077 | tanleeandchoo.com.sg

-MICHELLE WOODWORTH has over 25 years of experience as a family litigation lawyer, including serving as a Family Court District Judge, mediation advocate and Principal Mediator with the Singapore Mediation Centre.
+MICHELLE WOODWORTH has over 25 years of experience as a family litigation and divorce lawyer.
+This includes serving as a Family Court District Judge, mediation advocate and Principal Mediator with the Singapore Mediation Centre.

-Generally, mediation is an alternative dispute resolution method to court adjudication, where a neutral third-party mediator (or co-mediators) will facilitate negotiations between disputing parties with a view to achieving a consensual outcome, explains Michelle.
+Generally, mediation is an alternative dispute resolution method to court adjudication.
+A neutral third-party mediator or co-mediators will facilitate negotiations between disputing parties with a view to achieving a consensual outcome, explains Michelle.

 When used in divorce, mediation aims to provide spouses with a safe space to discuss and reach an agreement on the issues in their divorce.
-“These issues include the reasons for the breakdown of the marriage, custody and care arrangements for the children, maintenance for the children and wife and/or incapacitated husband, and division of the matrimonial home and assets,” says Michelle.
+“These issues include the reasons for the breakdown of the marriage, custody and care arrangements, maintenance for the children and wife and/or incapacitated husband, and division of the matrimonial home and assets,” says Michelle.

 If there are children below 21 years of age, and if matters can’t be resolved prior to filing divorce proceedings, mediation facilitated by the Family Justice Courts at the Child Focused Resolution Centre (CFRC) is mandatory.
 The focus of CFRC mediation will be on the needs of the children post-divorce.
 The issues of custody, care and access are all considered to be of utmost importance.

-Unlike court-based mediation, divorcing couples may voluntarily attend mediation, with the Singapore Mediation Centre, the Law Society Family Mediation Scheme or before a private accredited mediator.
+Unlike court-based mediation, divorcing couples may voluntarily attend mediation.
+This can be at the Singapore Mediation Centre, the Law Society Family Mediation Scheme or before a private accredited mediator.
 “This is encouraged to be done before any proceedings are commenced in court so that parties can hopefully reach an amicable agreement,” says Michelle.

 Quahe Woo & Palmer LLC